utkagit/reddcoin_core_and_seeder/README.md

 # step 5

-//Run the Reddcoin-core along with Reddcoin-dnsseed
+// Run the Reddcoin-core along with Reddcoin-dnsseed

 docker-compose up